-The global economy continued to face headwinds from higher inflation, increased energy and commodity prices as well as volatility in the stock markets.
-In addition, the ongoing crisis in Ukraine has added additional pressures to the global economy.
-While JPEL has no direct exposure to Russia or Ukraine and limited exposure to energy and commodity prices, some of our underlying portfolio companies will likely be affected by the uncertainty and volatility in the market.
-In addition, the current market conditions may negatively impact the final execution of the Company's realisation strategy.
+The global economy continued to face headwinds from higher inflation, increased interest rates, increased energy and commodity prices as well as volatility in the stock markets.
+In addition, the ongoing crisis in Ukraine continues to add pressures to the global economy.
+While JPEL has no direct exposure to Russia or Ukraine and limited exposure to energy and commodity prices, some of JPEL's underlying portfolio companies may be affected by the uncertainty and volatility in the market, and as a result, may negatively impact the final execution of the Company's realisation strategy.

-The current portfolio is mature with a weighted average age of 10.42 years at 30 June 2022.
+The current portfolio is mature with a weighted average age of 11.83 years at 30 June 2023.
 The Board and the Manager anticipate that the majority of the JPEL portfolio will continue to be wound down within the next three years.
-However, the Board and the Manager may explore exits for certain or all assets within the portfolio prior the end of the three year period.
+However, the Board and the Manager will continue to look at all options that they believe will maximise shareholder value for the assets individually and the company as a whole.